-Unfortunately, a phenomenon called the Yarkovsky effect can make these predictions difficult over long time periods.
+Unfortunately, a phenomenon called the Yarkovsky effect—caused by the Sun—can make these predictions difficult over long time periods.
+How does this effect work?

 This force can cause rotating asteroids to drift widely over time, making it hard for scientists to predict their long-term risk to Earth.